tkocza/data_miners/_posts/2020-02-21-Kivy_app_part1.md

 text: str(int(age.value))
 ```

-*age_as_txt* and *age* are Wigdets ids, so you can call parameters in other object
+*age_as_txt* and *age* are Widgets ids, so you can call object parameters in other object.

 - ToggleButton - works like checkbox.
 You declare a group for all checks using *group:* parameter.
-If a user choose one value, later can not leave unchecked checkbox.
-You can force choose something trough setting a default value by putting *state: down* in one of ToggleButtons in particular group.
+If a user chooses one value, later it cannot leave an unchecked checkbox.
+You can enforce a user to choose something in checkbox through setting a default value by putting *state: down* in one of ToggleButtons in particular group.

-Your app should looks like that:
+Your app should look like that:
 - WelcomeScreen:
 ![](../../assets/img/pictures/2020-02-21-Kivy_app_part1_welcome_screen.png)

 - SurveyScreen
 ![](../../assets/img/pictures/2020-02-21-Kivy_app_part1_survey_screen.png)

-If you are interested how to work with values from survey fields and write down them into a file please check
+If you are interested in how to work with values from survey fields and write down them into a file please check
-Multipages application with survey tutorial in Kivy (part 2)
+[Multipages application with survey tutorial in Kivy (part 2)]

 Whole script is available on my GitHub:
 [Simple application with survey](https://github.com/tkocza/Python_hints/tree/master/kivy)

-#### Thanks for reading
+#### Thanks for reading!